How is Waldenstrom macroglobulinemia diagnosed?

 In bone marrow aspiration, you lie on a table (either on your side or on your belly).
-After cleaning the skin over the hip, the doctor numbs the area and the surface of the bone by injecting a local anesthetic, which may cause a brief stinging or burning sensation.
-A thin, hollow needle is then inserted into the bone and a syringe is used to suck out a small amount of liquid bone marrow.
+The doctor cleans the skin over the hip and then numbs the area and the surface of the bone by injecting a local anesthetic.
+This may briefly sting or burn.
+A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out a small amount of liquid bone marrow.
 Even with the anesthetic, most patients still have some brief pain when the marrow is removed.

 A bone marrow biopsy is usually done just after the aspiration.
-A small piece of bone and marrow is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
-The biopsy may also cause some brief pain.
+A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
+This may also cause some brief pain.

-Once the biopsy is done, pressure will be applied to the site to help stop any bleeding.
+Once the biopsy is done, pressure is applied to the site to help stop any bleeding.
 There will be some soreness in the biopsy area when the numbing medicine wears off.
 Most patients can go home right after the procedure.

-The bone marrow samples are then sent to a lab, where a doctor called a pathologist will look at them under the microscope and do other tests (discussed below) to see if they contain lymphoma cells.
-To diagnose WM, at least 10% of the cells in the bone marrow must be lymphoplasmacytoid lymphoma cells.
+The bone marrow samples are then sent to a lab, where they are tested to see if they have lymphoma cells (see below).
+For a diagnosis of WM, at least 10% of the cells in the bone marrow must be lymphoplasmacytoid lymphoma cells.

 Fine needle aspiration (FNA) biopsy

-An FNA biopsy uses a very thin, hollow needle with a syringe to withdraw a small amount of tissue from a tumor or lymph node.
+In an FNA biopsy, the doctor uses a very thin, hollow needle with a syringe to withdraw a small amount of tissue from a tumor or lymph node.
 This type of biopsy is useful for sampling lymph nodes to see if they are enlarged because of cancer or another cause such as infection.
 FNA can help diagnose some lymphomas, but WM is usually diagnosed with a bone marrow biopsy instead.

 For an FNA on an enlarged node near the surface of the body, the doctor can aim the needle while feeling the node.
-If the enlarged node (or tumor) is deep inside the body, the needle can be guided while it is viewed by a computed tomography (CT) scan or ultrasound (see the descriptions of imaging tests later in this section).
+If the enlarged node (or tumor) is deep inside the body, the needle can be guided while it is seen on a computed tomography (CT) scan or ultrasound (see the descriptions of imaging tests later in this section).